 Job Outlook for Child Development Specialists

-Although the U.S. Bureau of Labor Statistics (BLS) does not list specific employment growth and salary data for the role of child development specialist, the agency projects increasing job opportunities in the broader category of health educators.
-From 2014 to 2024, employment of these professionals nationwide is expected to increase by 12%, nearly twice as fast as the average growth rate for all occupations, according to federal projections.
+Although the U.S. Bureau of Labor Statistics (BLS)* does not list specific employment growth and salary data for the role of child development specialist, the agency projects increasing job opportunities in category for child, family and school social workers.
+From 2016 to 2026, the employment of these professionals nationwide is expected to increase by 14%, which is must faster than the average growth rate for all occupations.

 Typical daily tasks for child development specialists may include: